 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, Navantia reported total carbon emissions of approximately 321,510 kg CO2e, comprising 60,410 kg CO2e from Scope 1 emissions and 261,100 kg CO2e from Scope 2 emissions.
+In 2020, Navantia reported total carbon emissions of approximately 321,510 kg CO2e, comprising 60,410 kg CO2e from Scope 1 and 261,100 kg CO2e from Scope 2 emissions.
 This data reflects a decrease from 2019, where emissions were about 498,600 kg CO2e, with Scope 1 at 72,070 kg CO2e and Scope 2 at 426,530 kg CO2e.
 The trend indicates a commitment to reducing emissions over the years, as emissions in 2018 were approximately 569,800 kg CO2e, with Scope 1 at 78,990 kg CO2e and Scope 2 at 490,810 kg CO2e.
-Navantia's emissions data is cascaded from its parent company, Navantia S.A., and is supported by the Sociedad Estatal de Participaciones Industriales, which provides additional context for their emissions reporting.
-However, there are currently no specific reduction targets or climate pledges documented, indicating a potential area for future commitment.
-Overall, while Navantia has shown a positive trend in reducing its carbon footprint, the absence of formal reduction targets suggests that further initiatives may be necessary to align with industry standards and climate goals.
+Despite these reductions, Navantia has not set specific science-based targets (SBTi) or documented reduction initiatives.
+The emissions data is cascaded from its parent company, Navantia S.A., through a corporate family relationship, with performance sources indicating a commitment to sustainability.
+Overall, while Navantia has made strides in reducing its carbon footprint, further commitments and targets would enhance its climate strategy and align with industry standards for emissions reduction.

 Access structured emissions data, company-specific emission factors, and source documents